Publications

 Working Papers

-We develop a new auditor-client fit metric that is based on topical compatibility between auditors and their clients by combining the results of PCAOB inspections with clients’ disclosures of their critical accounting policies.
-We show that auditor fit is negatively related to several traditional proxies of audit quality, including restatements, abnormal accruals, and Dechow-Dichev discretionary accruals.
-We document that the market reacts more strongly to the earnings of clients with greater auditor-client compatibility, providing more confidence in our new proxy.
+We develop a new auditor-client fit metric based on topical compatibility between auditors and their clients by combining the results of PCAOB inspections with clients’ disclosures of their critical accounting policies.
+We show that auditor fit is negatively related to several traditional audit quality proxies, including restatements, abnormal accruals, and the likelihood of an auditor missing a material weakness in internal controls.
 Moreover, we report that our new proxy performs better than traditional measures of auditor-client compatibility, such as over twenty versions of industry specialization.
-Finally, we document that auditor fit is positively associated with higher levels of real earnings management, consistent with stronger auditor oversight imposing higher costs on accrual earnings management.
+We document that auditor fit is positively associated with higher levels of real earnings management, consistent with stronger auditor oversight imposing higher costs on accrual earnings management.
 Our proxy demonstrates the importance of the results of PCAOB’s inspections, especially when combined with mandatory disclosures about companies’ critical accounting policies.

 Link to paper

-Auditing on the Edge: Spillover Effects of Having an Exposed Client with Stavriana Hadjigavriel
+When the Spotlight Burns: Spillover Effects of Negative Media Coverage with Stavriana Hadjigavriel

 Clients’ Financial Misconduct and Their Reactions to Auditors’ PCAOB Inspection Results